 Physical Characteristics of Jamunapari Goat Breed

 Jamunapari goats are large in size and have an impressive appearance.
 They have a distinctive long, slender neck, with large drooping ears, and a Roman nose.
-Their eyes are prominent, and the coat color can vary from white, creamy white, light brown to dark brown.
+Their eyes are prominent, and the coat colour can vary from white, creamy white, and light brown to dark brown.
 The average weight of a Jamunapari goat ranges from 45-65 kg in does and 65-90 kg in bucks.

 Breeding and Reproduction